A guide to using maps to aid your Victorian local history research.

 The maps show plans of land for gold mining lease applications, along with details regarding whether the applications were successful.
 They are of particular interest to local and family historians, as they include names of individuals.
 Only the names of the people applying for mining permits are included in our catalogue records, however the maps themselves include names of people who occupied the surrounding areas.

-You can search the online catalogue for the name of an individual.
+You can search the catalogue for the name of an individual.
 Enter the name of the person into the search box and select Maps from the drop-down menu to the right.
 If you don't get any results at first, try searching using just the surname, as sometimes only the first initial and the surname appear on the map.

 Large scale maps show a small area in great detail.